btonasse/Sudoku/readme.md

                         Generate a puzzle with a given number of clues.
   -f [FILE], --file [FILE]
                         Solve puzzles from given file.
 Output also goes to a file.
   -d, --debug           Set logger level to debug.
-Has no effect when generating a puzzle.
+Has no effect when generating a puzzle or solving multiple puzzles.
 ```

 ![Sudoku solver](https://github.com/btonasse/Sudoku/blob/master/demo/demo.gif)